Skip to main content

 William "Billy" Ogle was born around October 19th, 1754 in New Castle County, Delaware to Thomas Edward (1721-1803) and Elizabeth (Robeson) Ogle (1730-1803).
 His wife, Martha Jane (Huskey) Ogle, was born around December 9th, 1756 in Wake County, North Carolina to John Frederick and Rebecca B. Washington (Ogle) Huskey.
 The two were married in approximately 1778 in Rowan County, North Carolina and had at least seven children: Hercules Ogle (1780-1850), Rebecca (Ogle) McCarter Whaley (1782-1870), Thomas John Ogle (1784-1862), Isaac Ogle (1785-1881), John Ogle (1786-1841), William "Black Bill" Ogle (1790-1855), and Mary Ann (Ogle) Whaley (1783-1880).

-William "Billy" and Martha Jane Ogle were among the first settlers in the Gatlinburg, Tennessee area.
+William "Billy" and Martha Jane Ogle were among the first white settlers in the Gatlinburg, Tennessee area.
 Family lore states that Billy first hunted in the area with local Cherokee and decided to move his family there.
 Billy died in a malaria outbreak while in South Carolina retreiving his family.
 Martha Jane Ogle and her brother, Peter Huskey, moved the rest of the family to Gatlinburg following his death.

 The families are well-documented as some of the first settlers in Gatlinburg.
 Their historic cabin was started by Billy Ogle and finished by Martha Jane, who died in 1827.